jdtcob/DataScienceCapstone/README.md

 ![prob2](figures/probMarkov.png)

 The equation below shows the model used to calculate a probability score for each predicted word.
 Multiplication is replaced with addition when dealing with log probability.
-In the event the "Stupid Backoff" was employed we also must add our penalty to the probability score.
-Every time the input is shortened we must multiply the probability score by 0.4.
-In our case we add log(0.4) to our probability scores.
+In the event the "Stupid Backoff" was employed we also must add a penalty of log(0.4) to the probability score.
+A penalty of log(0.4) is added to the probability score each time the sequence is shortened.

 ![prob3](figures/probCapstone.png)

-Thus, if we find multiple matches for an input sequence we can rank them based on scores calculated from the above equation.
+If multiple matches are found for a sequence we rank them based on scores calculated from the above equation.

 ### Algorithm Rationale
 **From the final project requirements:** "A key point here is that the predictive model must be small enough to load onto the Shiny server.
 So pay attention to model size when creating and uploading your model."